kaikalii/chalcolithic/readme.md

 - Some recipes that previously required an ingot now require either a tie item or a sticky item:
   - Brush
   - Saddle
+- Flint and Steel can now use raw iron instead of an ingot, but it requires kindling in the form of sticks.
+The more sticks added to the recipe, the higher the durability.
+- Shields can now be crafted with a plank, log, or raw iron instead of an iron ingot, with corresponding reductions in durability.
 - Completely overhauled the recipes for:
   - Shears
   - Spyglass